 Applicants who apply for positions which require a polygraph test, such as some members of the Calgary Police Service, Public Safety & Communications and the Calgary Fire Department, are not required to take a pre-employment drug test.

 All job postings for safety sensitive positions will clearly state that successful applicants must pass a pre-employment drug test before they can be employed.

 As part of the recruitment process, the applicant will be required to complete a prescreening questionnaire.
 There is a question specific to an applicant’s willingness to complete a PEDT.
 If an applicant is not willing to complete a PEDT for a safety sensitive position the applicant will not be considered for it.

 During the employment interview, if you are not currently employed with The City, hiring managers will re-state that a pre-employment drug test must be successfully completed by the successful applicant.

-A third party vendor administers the pre-employment drug tests on behalf of The City of Calgary.
+A third-party vendor administers the pre-employment drug testing program on behalf of The City of Calgary.
 Once the successful applicant passes their pre-employment drug test, a final offer of employment can be made.